nevstad/blockchain-web-api-swift/README.md

-# ⛓ A simple Blockchain implementation for macOS, written in Swift, running on Vapor.
+# ⛓ BlockchainSwift, running on Vapor.

-A Blockchain that loosely mimics Bitcoin's key features:

-## ✅ Features

-* 🎭 Secure and anonymous Wallets
-* 🔐 Verified Transations
-* 🛠 A Proof-of-Work system

-## ⛔️ Missing features:

-* 🗄 Persitent block store
-* 🌐 Decentralization
+A web API implentation of [BlockchainSwift](https://github.com/nevstad/BlockchainSwift) running on [Vapor](https://github.com/vapor/vapor).

 ## 🤖 Building
 Don't use `vapor xcode` as this sets the `macOS` target to `10.10` and we need `10.12` for ECDSA.
 Instead use the specified `Package.xcconfig` and run: